Save to My DOJO

-Even though I’m targeting ESXi 6.5, the procedure equally applies to earlier releases of ESXi going back to version 4.0.
-However, do refer to the ESXi release’s documentation to verify command line functionality.
+Even though I’m targeting ESXi 6.5, the backup esxi procedure equally applies to earlier releases of ESXi going back to version 4.0.
+However, do refer to the ESXi release’s documentation to verify esxi command line functionality.

 If you don’t have PowerCLI installed, head here and download it.
 Once installed, make sure to run PowerCLI as an administrator.